talveller/POCOX3Pro-Linux-Guides/README.md

 ## Where to find us

-You can find us at [our Telegram group](https://t.me/WaLoVayu) if you need any assistance!
+You can find us at [our Telegram group if you need any assistance!
+Not promoting there telegram after that